betalantz/python-p3-v2-final-project/README.md

   using ORM methods.
 These functions may be spread across different models.
 - For **EACH** class in the data model, the CLI must at least read and display objects.
 - The CLI should validate user input and object creations/deletions, providing informative errors to the user.
+In other words, no user input should cause the app to "error out" and crash to the prompt line, but should guide the user to inputting proper information.

 # Project Environment, Configuration, Documentation